eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/c-wallet-unit-attestation.md

 Based on the funtional requirement, the following requirements with regard to the WUA itself can derived:
 1. The WUA must contain a public key, where the corresponding private key is protected by a WSCD.
-2. The WUA must contain information, allowing parties to check if a WU has been revoked.
+2. The WUA must contain information, allowing parties to check if a Wallet Unit has been revoked.
-3. The WUA must contain information, allowing parties to verify the validity of the WU, e.g., it originates from a trusted Wallet Provider, i.e. the WUA must contain a signature.
+3. The WUA must contain information, allowing parties to verify the validity of the Wallet Unit, i.e. the WUA must contain a signature from the Wallet Provider.

 All of this can be achieved as a (revocable) attestation on a public key, issues by the Wallet Provider.
-Additionally the WUA should contain relevant information on the Wallet Unit capabilities.
+Additionally the WUA should contain relevant information on the Wallet Unit capabilities, such as the WSCD/WSCA.
 These must also be attested by the Wallet Provider and may be used to provide additional trust in the Wallet Unit.

 > Question: Are there any missing requirements?